 Many new patients only register with us when they have a medical problem.
 We strongly recommend that you register when you move into the Practice area.
 Often fit young professionals are rather proud of the fact that they still are registered with the family doctor where their parents live and regard it as a weakness to even consider that they might one day require an urgent appointment!
 It is much more sensible to plan, so that we can avail ourselves of your full medical record, ready for when we need it.

 If you are on repeat medicines, we would like you to come and see one of the GPs so that they can be set up on our system.
 It maybe that your Dr can recommend some changes in light of new developments, or that the quantities need adjusting.

 We are able to register new patients in the town of Soham and the surrounding area.
 This includes the following villages:

 - Red Lodge

-It is most important to let the reception staff know if you move within the Practice area, or change your name or telephone number so that we are able to contact you whenever necessary.
+It is most important to let the Patient Services staff know if you move within the Practice area, or change your name or telephone number so that we are able to contact you whenever necessary.

 Guide to GP Services

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 A Patient Guide to GP Services